MicrosoftDocs/power-pages-docs/power-pages-docs/admin/coe-portals.md

 Power Pages provides some helpful tools for administrators to manage their sites and environments.

-The [Power Pages admin center](admin-overview.md) allows administrators various capabilities:
+Administrators can use the [Power Pages admin center](admin-overview.md)<!--note from editor: Should this be "portals admin center"?--> to:

 - Configure vanity domains
 - Manage lifecycle operations:
     - Create
     - Delete
     - Convert to Production
-    - License assignments.
+    - License assignments
 - Restrict IP addresses
-- Change Dataverse environments
+- Change Microsoft Dataverse environments
 - Upload and manage custom certificates
 - Enable integrations

-The [Power Platform Center of Excellence toolkit](/power-platform/guidance/coe/starter-kit) provides tools and guidance on managing your Power Pages sites.
+The [Microsoft Power Platform Center of Excellence toolkit](/power-platform/guidance/coe/starter-kit) provides tools and guidance on managing your Power Pages sites.

-## Power Pages Inventory Components
+## Power Pages inventory components

 The inventory components are core to Power Pages governance within the Center of Excellence (COE) Starter Kit.
-The Power Pages resources are synced to the  respective inventory items tables and can be viewed in the ***'Power Platform Admin View*** app and in the ***'COE Power BI'*** report.
+The Power Pages resources are synced to the  respective inventory items tables and can be viewed in the Power Platform Admin View app and in the COE Power BI report.

 ### Tables

-The [sync flows](/power-platform/guidance/coe/core-components#flows) of the CoE Starter Kit syncs your tenant resources to the Dataverse tables.
-The 'Admin | Sync Template v3 (Portals)'  is the Power Pages specific cloud flow that handles the Power Pages inventory telemetry.
+The [sync flows](/power-platform/guidance/coe/core-components#flows) of the CoE Starter Kit sync your tenant resources to Dataverse tables.
+'Admin | Sync Template v3 (Portals)' is the Power Pages&ndash;specific cloud flow that handles the Power Pages inventory telemetry.
 The Power Pages table provides information about created by/on and modified by/on, in addition to resource-specific information.

-- Power Pages Sites (Portals) represents an portal website.
+- Power Pages Sites (Portals) represents a portal website.
 The following information is available for each app:

     - Details
     	- Power Pages Owner